eitssg/sck-core-cli/README.md

 python ./prebuild.py
 ```

-If you wish to switch back to "publish" production mode, open `versions.json` and set the *develop* attribute to `falsee` and re-run the prebuild.py script
+If you wish to switch back to "publish" production mode, open `versions.json` and set the *develop* attribute to `false` and re-run the prebuild.py script

 run "build-all.sh" to install and build all submodules and install all dependencies